 Case Selection, Handling and Settlement:Case management and reviews

-Cases need to be closely managed by valuers and their managers.
-The aim of good case management should be to ensure that every case is settled satisfactorily at the earliest possible stage.
+Cases need to be closely and effectively managed by valuers and their managers.
+The primary aim of effective case management is to ensure that every case is settled satisfactorily at the earliest possible stage.

 - Cases should be reviewed by valuers at least every 3 months.